VIEWS OF CREATION

 What is the best way to learn from these two revelations, and find harmony in what we learn?
 Is harmony impossible because there is inherent conflict between the information we see in scripture and nature?
 Can science provide reliable information about the history of nature?
 These questions, and others, are explored in SEARCHING FOR TRUTH IN THE TWO BOOKS OF GOD and in the rest of this page.

-We should use both of God's informative revelations, in scripture and nature, so usually the reasons for adopting a particular view are both theological (the focus in THIS PAGE) and scientific (the focus in AGE OF THE EARTH — SCIENTIFIC PERSPECTIVES).
+We should use both of God's informative revelations, in scripture and nature, so usually the reasons for adopting a particular view are both theological (the focus in THIS PAGE) and scientific (the focus in AGE OF THE EARTH — SCIENTIFIC EVIDENCE).

 Is it wise to link The Gospel with a Young Earth?

 Is a young earth an essential foundation for Christianity, because the Bible clearly states that the earth is young?
-Or should we avoid this claim because it is theologically questionable (if there are reasons to question the Biblical support for young-earth claims) or is scientifically questionable (due to strong support for old-earth theories) and because a claim that "if the Bible is true, the earth is young" is logically equivalent to declaring that "if the earth is not young, the Bible is not true"?
+Or should we avoid this claim because it is theologically questionable (if there are reasons to question the Biblical support for young-earth claims) or is scientifically questionable (due to the strong evidence-and-logic supporting old-earth theories) and because a claim that "if the Bible is true, the earth is young" is logically equivalent to declaring that "if the earth is not young, the Bible is not true"?
 Is it wise, for faith and evangelism, to imply that a young-earth view is necessary for Bible-based theology?

 A Young Earth — it's not the issue! by Ken Ham, founder of Answers in Genesis, explains that "AiG's main thrust is NOT ‘young Earth’ as such; our emphasis is on Biblical authority.
-Believing in a relatively ‘young Earth’ (i.e., only a few thousands of years old, which we accept) is a consequence of accepting the authority of the Word of God as an infallible revelation from our omniscient Creator."
-(7 k)
+Believing in a relatively ‘young Earth’ (i.e., only a few thousands of years old, which we accept) is a consequence of accepting the authority of the Word of God as an infallible revelation from our omniscient Creator." (emphasis in original) (7 k)

-Does the method of creation matter? — no, says Billy Graham (1 k)
+Does the method of creation matter? — no, says Billy Graham.
+(1 k)

 Biblical Theology for "young earth" Christians by Craig Rusbult, encourages respect (for other Christians) and faith (in God and the Bible) because "the full gospel of Jesus... is fully compatible with a young earth or old earth."
 (27 k + 15k)